learn-co-curriculum/phase-0-pac-3-intro/README.md

 ## Abstraction

-This process of bundling up small atoms into a collective, non-specific name is called "abstraction."
+This process of bundling up small atoms into a _method_ is called "abstraction."
 "Abstraction" comes from the Latin word for "to pull away."
-When we "abstract" we "zoom out" or "pull away" from the tiny details and refer to a larger collection, made up from those small details, by a "larger name."
+When we're further away, many details are hard to see so only the most relevant shape of the general thing.
+For example, when you're on an airplane and are over a city the details of the mileage, what's in the cup holder, the make, or the model of the cars below are invisible, they're not _essential_.
+What is is the color of the little dots moving up and down the freeway.
+By abstracting we see what's more true _generally_.

+Here's a few more "abstractions:"

-"Matt," "Lore," and "Kellye" are atomic individuals, but we can refer to them all collectively by the abstraction "New Yorkers."
-Books about a killer dog, a scary alter ego, and a scary clown can be _abstracted_ into the name "horror novels (by Stephen King)."
+* "Matt," "Lore," and "Mohawk" are atomic individuals, but we can refer to them all collectively by the abstraction, or they can be _abstracted_ into "New Yorkers"
+* Books about a killer dog, a scary alter ego, and a scary clown can be _abstracted_ into the name "horror novels (by Stephen King)"
+* Individuals with strange powers and (usually) strange clothing can be _abstracted_ into "superheroes"

 Abstraction is a natural part of learning to converse.
 When you're first learning to communicate, you don't know enough to start talking about